Jarno Elg

-Jarno Sebastian Elg (born 1975) is a Finnish Satanist who was sentenced to life in prison for murdering a 23-year-old man, eating some of the body parts and instigating others to participate in a ritual that included torturing the victim while listening to songs from The Cainian Chronicle, an album by the Norwegian black metal band Ancient, on November 21, 1998, in Hyvinkää.
-Elg's accomplices were the 17-year-old Terhi Johanna Tervashonka from Järvenpää, a 20-year-old man from Mäntsälä and a 16-year-old boy from Kerava.
+Jarno Sebastian Elg (born 1975) is a Finnish Satanist and murderer.
+He was sentenced to life in prison for murdering a 23-year-old man in Hyvinkää, Finland on 21 November 1998, eating some of the body parts and instigating others to participate in a Satanistic ritual that included torturing the victim.
+The case has been described as the most gruesome homicide in Finnish history.